ProjectSurge/SurgeBrawl-Translations/README.md

 # SurgeBrawl-Translations
-Translating strings with SurgeBrawl to other languages
+Translating strings from SurgeBrawl to other languages

 # Coming soon.
 11.09.21 (dd.mm.yy)